 - Delta Community Action Plans

-- Feasibility Study for a Sacramento-San Joaquin Delta National Heritage Area (July 2012)
+- Proposal (PDF) for a Sacramento-San Joaquin Delta National Heritage Area (July 2012)

 History of the Program

 The 2009 Delta Reform Act charged the Commission with developing a proposal to protect, enhance, and sustain the unique cultural, historical, recreational, agricultural, and economic values of the Delta as an evolving place (Water Code section 85301).
-The proposal includes a plan to establish state and federal designation of the Delta as a place of special significance, which may include application for a federal designation of the Delta as a National Heritage Area.
+The proposal included a plan to establish state and federal designation of the Delta as a place of special significance, which may include application for a federal designation of the Delta as a National Heritage Area (NHA).

-Pending Congressional designation of a Delta NHA, the Commission has embarked on the Delta Heritage Area Initiative to advance and elevate recognition of the Delta’s unique values.
+Pending Congressional designation of a Delta NHA, the Commission embarked on the Delta Heritage Area Initiative to advance and elevate recognition of the Delta’s unique values.
 The Delta NHA was established on March 12, 2019.